 Well in case you’re still finding it hard to properly care for them, these few tips might help.

 1. Be Nice To Them

 One of the best ways to be nice to your cuticle is, never cut them.
 When you trim or cut your cuticles, you’re indirectly inviting bacteria’s which is not good for the health of your nails.

 So the bottom line is, don’t cut or trim, rather push them back.

 2. Moisturise More

-If you want to prevent your cuticle from getting dried, cracked or from peeling, then it’s best to keep them moisturized always.
+If you want to prevent your cuticle from getting dry, cracked or from peeling, then it’s best to keep them moisturized always.

 Moisturizing them literally doesn’t take much only that you’ll be needing a good moisturizer for this purpose.

 For example, AAD recommends using original petroleum jelly but I personally won’t recommend that for this reasons.